CSE-UOI at SemEval-2026 Task 6: A Two-Stage Heterogeneous Ensemble with Deliberative Complexity Gating for Political Evasion Detection: Limitations

 \section{Limitations}

 Our introduced DCG scheme relies on response-length–based behavioral proxies, which may not always accurately reflect ambiguity across domains or models.
 Moreover, DCG requires batch inference, as it depends on using $\theta_1$: the first quartile ($Q_{25}$) of response lengths from the current running batch.
-Finally, while dependence on proprietary LLMs limits reproducibility and deployment in resource-constrained settings, our approach facilitates substitution with publicly available open-weight alternatives, making it more cost-effective.
+Finally, while dependence on proprietary LLMs limits resource-constrained deployment, our open-source replication demonstrates that DCG transfers to open-weight backbones, though with reduced magnitude at paper-strict settings.

 \makeatletter \@addtoreset{table}{section} \@addtoreset{figure}{section} \makeatother

 {\thesection\arabic{table}} {\thesection\arabic{figure}}